MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/hierarchy-filter-api.md

 * *filterType*: FilterType.HierarchyIdentity (inherited from IFilter)

 * *target*: Array of relevant columns in the query.
-Currently only a single role is supported; therefore, the target is not required and should be empty.
+Currently only a single role is supported; therefore, the target isn't required and should be empty.

 * *hierarchyData*: the selected and unselected items in a hierarchy tree where each `IHierarchyIdentityFilterNode<IdentityType>` represents a single value selection.